Travel Information

 it can get rather crowded and uncomfortable since it collects

-it stops and, unless you have a map showing where your hotel
+of Lviv, but unless you have a map showing where your hotel

 is, it is perhaps not so convenient to use this cheap mode